scop/bash-completion/README.md

      --variable=helpersdir bash-completion`.
 The completion files in
      `<completionsdir>` can reference the helper script `<helpersdir>/<helper>` as `${BASH_SOURCE[0]%/*}/../helpers/<helper>`.
+   - The directory for startup files is `<startupdir>`, whose value in the current system can be retrieved by
+     `pkg-config bash-completion --variable=startupdir`.
+A typical value is `/usr/share/bash-completion/startup`.
+Typically, the startup file can be used to override the `complete -D` settings set by bash-completion.
    - The other directory, which is only present for backwards compatibility and is not recommended to use, is `<compatdir>` (get it with `pkg-config --variable=compatdir bash-completion`).
 From this